TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 20/Job 20.8.md

 ---

-He shall fly away as a dream, and shall not be found: Yea, he shall be chased away as a vision of the night.
+He shall fly away as a dream, and shall not be found.
+Yes, he shall be chased away like a vision of the night.